Payroll Security: 9 Standards and Tips to Protect Employee Data

 2. Limit payroll access only to those who need it

 Limit the number of people who can get into your payroll system, whether your payroll manager is the business owner or someone in human resources.
-Anyone who has access to the payroll system should go through rigorous training to ensure the highest level of security.
+As part of your company’s payroll best practices, anyone who has access to the payroll system should go through rigorous training to ensure the highest level of security.

 Your payroll system might have a security training program, but you can craft your own payroll security training module if they don’t.
 Be sure that your training includes the specific steps each person needs to take to protect company data and employee records.
 Depending on the size of your payroll team, you may want to have training sessions each year or whenever your system publishes a major update.